vaghelmt/ecomm-selenium/README.md

 The project uses http://automationpractice.com website for coding purposes.

-Apart from the automation project, this repo also contains a test case sheet that incorporates also the test cases for "Create New Account" use case.
+Apart from the automation project, this repo also contains a test case sheet that incorporates test cases for "Create New Account" use case.
 This file is located under /resources folder.

 You might see some major and minor updates from time to time as my knowledge on the technology evolves.